Cordtus/ibc-apps/docs/consolidated-expert-questions-and-uncertainties.md

 5. **What determines the correct ordering of middleware in the stack?**
    - Source: v10 expert
    - Question: "Why must rate limiting be outermost and callbacks innermost?"
-   - Status: Addressed with production patterns
+   - Status: Addressed with production logic

 6. **How are packets actually routed through the middleware stack?**
    - Source: v7 expert